Kline Memorials, of Manassas, builds Stafford veterans memorial

 The memorial is built on an incline and features nine major wars from the Revolutionary War to the War on Terror.
 A mural and a globe rotating on the water fountain are the design elements seen when visitors reach the top of the monument.

 Stafford County leaders came up with the idea for the memorial after the death of Marine Sgt.
 Donald Lamar, a Stafford High School graduate, was killed in Afghanistan in 2010.
+The memorial opened to the public on Saturday, July 15, 2017.

 Kline Memorials was founded in 1901.Send news and photos to Potomac Local